Skip to main content

 Google OAuth verified (April 9, 2026), including the restricted Google Drive scope, gmail.send, and classroom.profile.emails.

-CISA K-12 Secure by Design Pledge
+CISA Secure by Design Pledge

 FERPA posture